The Science of Chocolate

 A new May Term course, The Science of Chocolate, taught by professor of biology Romi Burks, immersed non-science majors into the delicious science behind where chocolate comes from, how it gets its taste, and how it is manufactured and brought to market.

-A lot of mass market chocolate comes from countries and companies that tolerate child slavery where craft or artisan chocolate favors direct or fair trade relationships that benefit farmers.
-Through tasting and discussion, the class examined the different definitions or versions of chocolate with an emphasis on “dark(er)” chocolate that has cacao as its first ingredients.
+A lot of mass-marketed chocolate comes from countries and companies that tolerate child slavery while craft or artisan chocolate favors direct or fair trade relationships that benefit farmers.
+Through tasting and discussion, the class examined the different definitions or versions of chocolate with an emphasis on “dark(er)” chocolate that has cacao as its first ingredient.
 For instance, students learned that chocolate beans (or seeds) grow on trees (housed in a pod), but it takes many steps to get to what we know as chocolate flavor.
-Science matters to chocolate as the beans get fermented, dried and then roasted to bring out a variety of flavors (fruit, spicy, earthy, nutty, etc…) without even adding other ingredients than cacao mass and sugar.
+Science matters to chocolate as the beans get fermented, dried and then roasted to bring out a variety of flavors (fruit, spicy, earthy, nutty, etc.) without even adding ingredients other than cacao mass and sugar.

 The second half of May Term focused on a chemistry lab where students successfully extracted and quantified the number of polyphenols, a chemical group that act as antioxidants, in eight different cocoa powders.
 The students worked together to analyze their data and present the results as a scientific poster, mimicking the process that professionals go through when disseminating their science.